B2B Buyer Journey Glossary

 Champion

 Champion is an internal advocate who promotes a specific partner or solution within their organization during B2B purchasing processes.
-Champions typically emerge from end-user teams who see clear value in the solution and actively influence other stakeholders toward selection.
-They provide partner access to committee members and internal insights that improve win rates by 3x according to The Starr Conspiracy's analysis.
+Champions typically emerge from end-user teams who see clear value in the solution and actively work to bring other stakeholders along.
+They open doors to committee members, surface internal dynamics that improve your positioning, and according to The Starr Conspiracy's analysis, improve win rates by 3x.

 Related terms: